georgeredinger/WiFly_SPI_UDP/README.md

 WiFly UDP blaster
 =====
-Send broadcast UDP packets on an interval
+Send broadcast UDP packets at an interval